Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Results

 \subsubsection{Regular features}

-The ratios between different anode and cathode features were studies in details mostly for the electrode set 038-Cu and 052-Cu and summarized in table~\ref{tab:ratios}.
-For 007-Cu, only average radii sizes are presented, as the craters on cathode and anode were not linked during analysis to each other and star-likes were not found at the room-temperature test.
+The ratios between different anode and cathode features were studied in detail, mostly for the electrode set Cu038@30K and Cu052@10Kand summarized in Table~\ref{tab:ratios}.
+For Cu007@300K, only average radius sizes are presented, as the craters on the cathode and anode were not linked to each other during analysis, and star-like features were not found in the room-temperature test.

-The ratios between cathode and anode radii found for the cold sets are very similar, agreeing within the uncertainties.
-For example, the ratio for the rough dark circular regions, $w_c/w_a$, to be $1.6\pm0.3$ for 038-Cu and $1.5\pm0.2$ for 052-Cu (also see fig.~\ref{fig:052_Radii_AC}) and the ratio between thin light rings radii of cathode and anode, $tlr_c/tlr_a$, was found to be around $1$ (shown on fig.~\ref{fig:052_Radii_tlr}).
+The ratios between the cathode and anode radii found for the cold sets are very similar, agreeing within the uncertainties.
+For example, the ratio for the rough dark circular regions, $w_c/w_a$, was found to be $1.6\pm0.3$ for Cu038@30K and $1.5\pm0.2$ for Cu052@10K (also see Fig.~\ref{fig:hist_radiuses}(a)) and the ratio between the radii of thin light rings of cathode and anode, $tlr_c/tlr_a$, was found to be around $1$ (shown in Fig.~\ref{fig:hist_radiuses}(b)).